PetersonGIS/CamoStyle/README.md

 - [Rendered with OpenLayers:](http://htmlpreview.github.io/?https://github.com/PetersonGIS/CamoStyle/blob/master/live-map.html)
 Note that the water texture, road labels and tilt functionality are missing from this map, which displays the camo.json style.
 - [Rendered with Mapbox:](http://www.gretchenpeterson.com/live-map-mapbox.html)
-  Note that the water texture, road labels, and tilt are working in this map, which displays the camo3d.json style.
-Test the tilt (pitch)   functionality by holding ctrl while clicking and dragging.
-The building extrusions are not yet functional on mobile devices.
+This map displays the camo3d.json style.
+Test the tilt (pitch) functionality by holding ctrl while clicking and dragging on a desktop.
-- Zooms lower than 5 may crash this server.
-Plans to get this onto a production server are in place but it is unknown when.

 ## Map Design

 The CamoStyle basemap has a subdued color scheme to accomodate data overlays while being unique from other light basemap designs.
-Use camo.json for OpenLayers or mobile and camo3d.json for Mapbox implementations.
-Use either camo.json or camo3d.json in Maputnik as a way of getting started with building your own style with the available Tegola layers.
-See [tegola-osm](https://github.com/terranodo/tegola-osm) for a list of available layers.
+Use camo.json for OpenLayers and camo3d.json for Mapbox implementations.
+These two json files use some of the newest Mapbox GL JS styling options and therefore aren't functional in Maputnik.
+To use these styles as springboards for your own styles, then, it is currently recommended to hand edit the json.

-[![Camo.json map demo in a mapbox renderer](demo.gif)](http://www.gretchenpeterson.com/live-map-mapbox.html#14.66/50.7173/7.1318/-52/60)

-## Editing this style in Maputnik

-Editing this style to create your own style.json file is fairly straightforward.
-Point your browser to Maputnik at  [https://maputnik.github.io/editor](https://maputnik.github.io/editor), click Open > Upload and point to either camo.json or camo3d.json, which you have saved locally.
-Change the style to suit you, then go to Export > Download to save your newly re-styled json file locally.
-This can then be used in a renderer like OpenLayers or Mapbox for browser display.
 Note that camo.json and camo3d.json use data extracted from OSM and Natural Earth Data and hosted using Tegola.
+See [tegola-osm](https://github.com/terranodo/tegola-osm) for a list of available layers in this vector tileset.
 You may want to explore using other open tilesets as well.

+[![Camo.json map demo in a mapbox renderer](demo.gif)](http://www.gretchenpeterson.com/live-map-mapbox.html#14.66/50.7173/7.1318/-52/60)